7Block Labs

 ByAUJay

-Summary: Verifiable data isn’t a feature—it’s an end-to-end discipline.
-This post gives decision‑makers a concrete, current blueprint for designing data provenance from the source that creates data, through transport and transformation, to the smart contract that enforces it, with practical patterns, standards to adopt in 2025, and pitfalls to avoid.
+Summary: Verifiable data isn’t just a nice-to-have--it’s a complete discipline that runs from start to finish.
+This post lays out a clear, up-to-date plan for decision-makers on how to design data provenance.
+We’ll cover everything from the original source of the data, through its transport and transformation, all the way to the smart contract that enforces it.
+You’ll find practical patterns, standards to look out for in 2025, and some common pitfalls to steer clear of.

 Verifiable data solutions: Designing data provenance from source to contract